AumPauskar/cs-notes/web.md

 </body>
 </html>
 ```

+### Z index
+The Z index is used to create layers in a html form.
+It being similar to the layer function in photoshop, with -1 being the index that is bedind all the other layers and the positive layers neing in the front of all the other layers.
 ### Extras
 1. Where and where to use class and ID in HTML?
 ID support dynamic attributes that is powered
 2. Class/ID names support spaces but no number in the beginning